awsdocs/amazon-sagemaker-developer-guide/doc_source/a2i-json-humantaskactivationconditions-rekognition-example.md

 **Example 3: Use Sampling**

-In the following example, 5% of Amazon Rekognition inferences from a `DetectModerationLabels` request will be sent to human workers\.
+In the following example, 5% of Amazon Rekognition inferences from a `DetectModerationLabels` request are sent to human workers\.
 When using the default worker task template provided in the SageMaker console, all moderation labels returned by Amazon Rekognition are sent to workers for review\.

 ```
 {